 Baked donuts are as tasty as fried donuts – except it’s much healthier for you!
 Even if keto is about eating fat, frying food is still not the best healthy way to cook food as it destroys the majority of nutrients.
 So these baked low-carb donuts are your healthy treat.
 Their texture will be very different depending on the temperature you store them.

 In the pantry, they stay soft and airy.
-In the fridge, they get dense, bready and cold – of course.
+In the fridge, they get dense, bready, and cold – of course.
 It’s my favorite way to store them, in the fridge.
-I usually take them out the fridge 2 hours before eating, so they are cold but not too cold but still dense.
-It reminds me the Krispy Kream donuts I bought form the store years ago.
+I usually take them out of the fridge 2 hours before eating, so they are cold but not too cold but still dense.
+It reminds me of the Krispy Kream donuts I bought from the store years ago.

 I hope you will enjoy this low-carb donut recipe.
 If you do, I will definitely be happy to create more of them.
 I already make a similar recipe with chocolate or pumpkin that my kids approved.
 Let me know!